What's new in driver development

 For information about testing for DFx, please see the following pages:

 WPP Software Tracing introduces a new feature: Inflight Trace Recorder.
 If the driver enables WPP tracing and WPP Recorder, trace logging is turned on automatically and you can easily view messages without starting or stopping trace sessions.
 For more fine tuned control over the log, WPP Recorder allows a KMDF driver to create and manage custom buffers.

 - WPP Recorder for logging traces

 What's new in Windows 10, version 1903 (latest)

 This section describes new features and updates for driver development in Windows 10, version 1903 (Windows 10 April 2019 Update).

 The following is a list of new and updated Audio features in Windows 10, version 1903:

-- New reference topics on the Audio OEM Adapter used for Voice Activation for the new eventdetectoroemadapter header
+New reference topics on the Audio OEM Adapter used for Voice Activation in the new eventdetectoroemadapter.h header.

 New Camera driver documentation and features added in Windows 10, version 1903 include: